 “A high priority is the establishment of a data warehouse that can accept, store, normalize, and integrate data from multiple clinical, operational, financial, and patient derived systems.
 All of the key processes and many of the functions and HIT capabilities listed are dependent on the existence of such a data repository.
 How your organization performs with respect to its goals will be dependent on a timeline that outlines what data will be incorporated and when.”

-While I agree with and admire the quality and thoroughness of the CCHIT white paper, as a CIO, it left me looking for something more succinct—an objective checklist for strategy development and vendor evaluation—and a sense of timing and prioritization tailored to the realities of the market.
-Those realities include: (1) A vendor market with incomplete PHM offerings; (2) Of the US patient population, only 18.2 million lives are being managed under an ACO (according to a report on Health Affairs Blog).
-Therefore, the current economic model is insufficient to drive many of the changes outlined in the CCHIT paper—that is, the CCHIT paper does not provide me with a sense of realistic timing for assembling the IT and data management systems needed for PHM.
-That, above all else, is the most significant motivator behind my paper.
-I incorporate the concepts contained in the CCHIT paper and turn those concepts into a checklist for sequenced implementation of PHM, given the state of the market.
+As a CIO, I’m looking for an objective checklist for strategy development and vendor evaluation and a sense of timing and prioritization tailored to the realities of the market.
+Those realities include: (1) A vendor market with incomplete PHM offerings; (2) Of the U.S. patient population, only 28.3 million lives are being managed under accountable care arrangements (according to a report on Health Affairs Blog).
+I incorporate the concepts contained in the CCHIT paper and turn those concepts into a checklist for implementation of PHM, given the state of the market.